MuhammedRefaatMetwally/flutter-whatsapp-clone/README.md

 - Auto Scroll on New Messages

 ## YouTube
-I have created a tutorial based on this, do check it out on my channel [Rivaan Ranawat](https://youtu.be/yqwfP2vXWJQ)
+Here is a tutorial based on this, do check it out on Rivaan Ranawat channel [Rivaan Ranawat](https://youtu.be/yqwfP2vXWJQ)